 This versatile travel cot comes with lots of extra accessories, so it’s great value for money.
 There’s a full-size bassinet, which snaps easily on and off as required, as well as a change unit and portable bouncing seat.
 It folds compactly and comes with its own travel storage bag.
 There are lots of sound and light features, including a soothing sound vibration, plus five classical lullabies and nature sounds.

-KATHRYN (8M): The most difficult cot to assemble – I had to enlist my husband’s help.
+Tested by mum Kathryn: "The most difficult cot to assemble – I had to enlist my husband’s help.
 It’s sturdy and almost as big as a normal cot.
 The wheels make it easy to move.
 Olly is too old for the extra accessories, but they’d be fantastic for a newborn.
 Olly likes the sounds, and the light is great for night changes without fully waking him.
-A real investment that will grow with your baby.
+A real investment that will grow with your baby."

-NICOLA (15m): The mesh sides enabled me to check on Amelia without getting out of bed, and she liked being able to see us when she woke up.
+Tested by mum Nicola: "The mesh sides enabled me to check on Amelia without getting out of bed, and she liked being able to see us when she woke up.
 The mattress seems very comfortable, and the colours and pattern of this travel cot are really appealing.
-The extra accessories aren’t suitable past 12 months, and this travel cot is quite heavy – I would struggle to move it from room to room without help.
+The extra accessories aren’t suitable past 12 months, and this travel cot is quite heavy – I would struggle to move it from room to room without help."

 - Weighs: 16kg

 This travel cot is a real doddle to assemble – just slip it out of its travel bag and it practically unfolds automatically, so there’s no grappling with poles or fiddling with extra accessories.
 It’s also easy to fold away, and really light and portable.
 We love that the fabric can be removed and popped in the washing machine – a real bonus if you have a baby with reflux.

-KIRSTY (5W): Quick and simple to set up, and light and easy to move around.
+Tested by mum Kirsty: "Quick and simple to set up, and light and easy to move around.
 I struggled to put it away, but that gets easier with practice.
 The storage bag is good quality.
 The mattress isn’t very plush, and the base touches the ground, so it’s a long stretch to reach my baby.
 I think it’s expensive, particularly as there are no extras included.
-This one seems better suited to a toddler.
+This one seems better suited to a toddler."

-NICOLA (15m): This is the easiest travel cot to carry as it’s amazingly light, but it’s less robust than others – Amelia can push it around by herself.
+Tested by mum Nicola: "This is the easiest travel cot to carry as it’s amazingly light, but it’s less robust than others – Amelia can push it around by herself.
 It’s really practical, taking seconds to pop up.
 It’s less attractive than others in terms of design appeal, but Amelia slept well in it and seemed very comfortable.
-It also comes with a nice carry bag, which makes it easy to transport.
+It also comes with a nice carry bag, which makes it easy to transport."

 - Weighs: 6kg

 Graco Contour Electra

-KATHRYN (8M): One of the heaviest travel cots we tested, but it’s a good size for an older baby – almost the same size as our normal cot.
+Tested by mum Kathryn: "One of the heaviest travel cots we tested, but it’s a good size for an older baby – almost the same size as our normal cot.
 It’s easy to assemble and put away and I like the neutral colour.
 The wheels make it very easy to move around, but you have to bend low to reach your baby.
 This would have been great for daytime naps when Olly was younger.
-Great value, too.
+Great value, too."

-NICOLA (15m): This is quick and easy to assemble.
+Tested by mum Nicola: "This is quick and easy to assemble.
 It seems compact, and fits really well in a smaller room without taking up lots of space.
 The mattress is very thin, and Amelia didn’t sleep very well in this one.
 The cream colour looks lovely, but I imagine it will could get dirty very quickly.
-The changing unit is a great idea, but it’s only suitable for use up to 12 months.
+The changing unit is a great idea, but it’s only suitable for use up to 12 months."